dettonville/ansible-utils/docs/x509_certificate_verify.md

 = path    Path to the certificate file to verify (PEM or DER format).
         type: path

+- serial_number  Expected serial number of the certificate (decimal or hex string).
+If not provided, serial number is not validated.
+        default: null
+        type: str

+- signature_algorithm  Expected signature algorithm (e.g.,
+                        sha256WithRSAEncryption).
+If not provided,
+                        signature algorithm is not validated.
+        default: null
+        type: str

+- state_or_province  Expected State or Province (ST) in the certificate's subject.
+If not provided, State or Province is not validated.
+        default: null
+        type: str

 - validate_checkend  If set to true, the module will fail if the certificate expires within the checkend_value.
         default: false